 - 1. Time for local General Elections.
 On the first day of each Boys State session, there shall be held a General Election to elect officers as follows: - a.
 At each election there shall be elected a District Judge, or Judges, of such judicial district; - b.
 At each election there shall be elected a State Senator in each State senatorial district; - c.
 At each election there shall be elected a Representative from each State representative district; - d.
 At each election there shall be elected, in each County, a County Commissioner, or Commissioners; and - e.
 At each election there shall be elected, in each City, a City Councilor, or Councilors. - 2.
 Time for State General Elections.
 By the third day of each Boys State session, there shall be held a general election to elect officers as follows: - a.
 At each election there shall be elected a Governor, Lieutenant Governor, Secretary of State, Attorney General, and State Treasurer. - 3.
 Methods of nomination of candidates.
-All candidates for State Offices shall be nominated by a Primary Election. - a.
-Candidates for any of such offices who are members of any political party shall be nominated by a mass convention, primary election, or caucus of qualified voters belonging to one political party having a national or State organization; and - b.
+All candidates for State Offices shall be nominated by a Primary Election. - Candidates for any of such offices who are members of any political party shall be nominated by a mass convention, primary election, or caucus of qualified voters belonging to one political party having a national or State organization; and - b.
 No candidate for any State Office shall file for office as a partisan candidate in a Primary Election and also file for office as an independent candidate for any State Office in the General Election immediately following. - 4.
 Affidavit of newly organized party.
 No newly organized political party shall be recognized or qualified to participate or permitted to have the names of its candidates printed on the ballot in any election in this State until it has filed an affidavit with the Secretary of State and he shall make such investigation as he may deem necessary to determine the character and nature of the political doctrines of such proposed new party and if he finds that such proposed new party advocates doctrines or has affiliations which are in violation of the provisions of this act, he shall not permit such party to participate in the election.
 The affidavit herein provided for, by the officers of the newly organized party, shall declare under oath that: - a.
 It is not directly or indirectly affiliated by any means whatsoever with any other foreign agency, political party, organization or government;

 - b.
 That it does not either directly or indirectly advocate, teach, justify, aid or abet the overthrow by force or violence, or by any unlawful means, of the government of the United States or this State; and - c.
-It does not directly or indirectly carry on, advocate, teach, justify, aid or abet a program of sabotage, force and violence, sedition or treason against the government of the United States or this State.
+It does not directly or indirectly carry on, advocate, teach, justify, aid or abet a program of sabotage, force and violence, sedition or treason against the government of the United States or this State. - 5.
+Campaign Materials.
+No campaign materials, advertisements, flyers, bills, posters, messages, papers, notes, or other similar items shall be posted in, on, or in view from public properties or areas unless duly purchased from The Boys State Bank.
+All posted materials shall bear the Stamp of The Boys State Bank.